ryan258/ai_story_marketing/masterplan.md

 5. ✅ Create fancy PDFs and let people download them
 6. ✅ Add different smart AI brains to help
 7. ✅ Test everything and put it on the internet
-8. 🔜 Make the app better at handling problems and keeping track of what's happening
+8. ✅ Make the app better at handling problems and keeping track of what's happening
+9. ✅ Make everything work super fast with caching
-9. 🔜 Let people have their own accounts
+10. 🔜 Let people have their own accounts
-10. 🔜 Create a language for other apps to talk to ours
+11. 🔜 Create a language for other apps to talk to ours (API)
-11. 🔜 Make everything work super fast and make our AI friends even smarter
+12. 🔜 Make our AI friends even smarter
-12. 🔜 Make phone apps and team up with other companies
+13. 🔜 Add more fun features to our website
+14. 🔜 Help people work on stories together

 ## 8. What We're Going to Do Next 👣

-1. Make our app super good at fixing problems and writing down what it's doing
-2. Start working on letting people have their own accounts
+1. Start working on letting people have their own accounts
-3. Begin creating a way for other apps to use our cool story creator
+2. Begin creating a way for other apps to use our cool story creator (API)
-4. Find ways to make our app work faster and smoother
+3. Look for ways to make our AI helpers even smarter
-5. Make our website even more fun to use with cool new features
-6. Figure out how to save people's stories so they can come back to them later
+4. Think of new fun features we can add to our website
+5. Start planning how friends can work on stories together

 Remember, this master plan can change as we come up with new ideas or learn new things.
 We'll keep updating it as we go along.
 Let's work hard and have fun making the best story creator ever! 💪🚀